fwilleke80/com_audioarchive/README.md

 The report can be exported as UTF-8 CSV.

-For selected clips, the maintenance page provides:
+For selected clips, the integrity results provide:

 - **Verify selected** — checks existence, file size, and SHA-256
 - **Reanalyse selected** — refreshes technical media metadata